Lauren Southern: 2018 Australian tour

 Before her period of residency in Australia during her brief retirement and afterwards, Southern planned a speaking tour of Australia in July 2018.
 Australia's Department of Home Affairs denied Lauren Southern an Electronic Travel Authority visa, saying it was "not a working visa".
 She intended to charge $79 for a basic ticket and up to $749 for an "intimate dinner".
 The Australian government allowed her to enter the country once she had the correct visa.
 Arriving at Brisbane airport, she wore an "It's OK to be white" shirt.

 When she asked people on the street in Melbourne "Should we kill Lauren Southern?", many had never heard of her.
 A speaking event in Melbourne was opposed by more than 100 protesters.

 There were no protesters at her event in Sydney, where ticket holders were notified of the venue by receiving a text on the day.
 The Sydney event included a $200 meet-and-greet, a $500 VIP meet-and-greet and a $750 dinner.

 In Brisbane, Southern mentioned bombing the Australian city of Melbourne, citing and expanding upon the Bible story about finding good people in Sodom and Gomorrah.
 She ended: "We did find a few hundred good ones there – there is a silent majority I believe in Melbourne so we can’t nuke it yet guys I’m sorry."
+The joke did not go down well with many.
 She was opposed by around 60 protesters.